Partitioning and horizontal scaling in Azure Cosmos DB

 Note

-There's no limit to the total number of physical partitions in your container.
+There's no limit to the total number of physical partitions in a container.
 As your provisioned throughput or data size grows, Azure Cosmos DB automatically creates new physical partitions by splitting existing ones.
 Physical partition splits don't affect your application's availability.
 After the physical partition split, all data within a single logical partition will still be stored on the same physical partition.
 A physical partition split simply creates a new mapping of logical partitions to physical partitions.

 For example, consider a container with the path /foodGroup specified as the partition key.
 The container could have any number of physical partitions, but in this example we assume it has three.
 A single physical partition could contain multiple partition keys.
 As an example, the largest physical partition could contain the top three most significant size logical partitions: Beef Products, Vegetable and Vegetable Products, and Soups, Sauces, and Gravies.